Photographic History of Table Mountain

 closeup of a map of the McClellan

-Flats area.
+Flat area.
 You will note the jog just west of Cabin 1 on that

 map.
-The road then follows a 'north'
+The road then follows a north

 side approach to the general topography to the 'Smithsonian